 Certified by the International Association for Identification (IAI) as a Latent Print Examiner, Footwear Examiner and Senior Crime Scene Analyst

-Consulted on cases throughout South Carolina, as well as Illinois, Indiana, Massachusetts, Maryland, Nebraska, New York, New Jersey, North Carolina and Virginia
+Consulted on cases throughout South Carolina, as well as Illinois, Indiana, Massachusetts, Maryland, Minnesota, Nebraska, New Mexico, New York, New Jersey, North Carolina and Virginia

 Familiar with the current challenges to forensic evidence

 Provided expert witness testimony in Federal and State courts on over 110 occasions in Florida, Georgia, Massachusetts, North Carolina, South Carolina, Tennessee, Texas, Virginia, Puerto Rico and the U.S. Virgin Islands